plasticmacaroni/bg3-missables/checklist.md

 - Complete other quests before [killing 3 goblin camp leaders](https://bg3.wiki/wiki/Defeat_the_Goblins)
 # Nautiloid
 - [Kill the devil](https://bg3.wiki/wiki/Commander_Zhalk) to get the [fiery sword](https://bg3.wiki/wiki/Everburn_Blade) (it's useful at least partway through Act 1)
-- Make a decision about the exposed brain.
-Sparing it may be relevant later in Act 2.
+- Make a decision about the exposed brain -- sparing it may be relevant later in Act 2
 # Ravaged Beach
 - Take revenge on your tentacled captor from the intro
 # Wilderness